 These micro-adjustments have a macro impact on user trust.
 A site that “feels” off due to poor spacing or broken layouts can quickly erode confidence among detail-oriented Japanese users.

 Japan’s mobile internet penetration is among the highest globally, and many users access the web exclusively via smartphones.
+Influencers are especially popular across platforms like Instagram, YouTube, and TikTok, often seen as trusted tastemakers—particularly when backed by well-known agencies.
 However, mobile design for Japanese audiences demands more than just responsive scaling.

 Japanese text lacks spaces and contains intricate kanji, which can become visually overwhelming on small screens.
 This makes it essential to: